How to make a baby registry & what to include

 When should I share my baby registry?

 It may be tempting to share your baby registry as soon as you create it.
-But if you know some eager grandparents and relatives who can’t wait to buy some cute baby stuff, you might want to spend some time getting your registry right before making it public.
+But if you know some eager grandparents and relatives who can’t wait to buy some cute baby stuff, you might want to spend some time finalizing your registry before making it public.
 After all, you could change your mind about which nursing pillow you want after you’ve done more research.

 Once your registry is ready to go, send the information to your baby shower hosts so they can include registry links in your baby shower invitations.
 Paperless Post makes it easy to attach registry links to any of our online invitations.
 Simply create a Registry Block and add the information and the link.
 This way, your guests don’t have to play telephone to find the right baby registry.
 While soon-to-be grandparents tend to start purchasing early, most shower guests will make last-minute purchases, so set up your registry early on—and continue to check in on and update your list as your baby shower approaches.